 Here, it’s all about the music, music, music, not to mention crawfish bread and alligator pie.
 Prefer Prada?
-Well, don’t let the screen door hit you on the way out!
+Don’t let the squeaky screen door hit you on the way out!

 First things first: It can be hellishly hot and humid in New Orleans, so straw sunhats or decorated umbrellas are on everyone’s packing list.
 My friends Claire Varney (left) and Ingrid Wright get into the spirit.